Kimjchi/flashcards/README.md

 - `/new-quiz` – form to create a new quiz
 - `/quizzes` – index of all quizzes
 - `/quizzes/:quizId` – page for an individual quiz

-# To Test

-1. Create topics
-2. Create quizzes
-3. Visit the page for an individual quiz and flip the cards over

-# Questions

-Is this appropriately scoped?
-Does it have too many features?
-Too few?